 I consult with authors and manage the services they need for self publishing.
-The work is scheduling, creation, and collaboration.
+The work includes planning and strategy, scheduling, creation, and collaboration.
 I've worked in publishing since before the Internet.
 It's only gotten bigger across those decades, and every advantage brings more opportunity to authors.
-What I guide authors into is Real Self Publishing.
+The regimen I use to guide authors is Real Self Publishing.

 When your book deserves a good life, a pro author makes the debut a reality.
 Real self publishing works just like traditional publication.
 It demands quality, establishes distribution, and promotes a book for discovery.
 You produce and polish, present for sales, and promote your book through influencers, endorsements, and media.
 You manage discounts and sales campaigns.